yoeljacobsen/EVDashboard/README.md

 *   **`minCarApiLevel` Placement:** The `meta-data` tag for `androidx.car.app.minCarApiLevel` was found to be incorrectly placed in `AndroidManifest.xml` and was moved to be a direct child of the `application` tag.
 *   **App Categorization:** The app was initially categorized as `NAVIGATION`, which was incorrect for a dashboard application.
 This was changed to `IOT` in `AndroidManifest.xml`.
 An attempt was made to override `isNavigation()` in `EVDashboardCarAppService`, but this method does not exist in `CarAppService`.

+### Recent Fixes

+**1. `CAR_FUEL` Security Exception Resolution:**
+The persistent `java.lang.SecurityException: The car app does not have the required permission: com.google.android.gms.permission.CAR_FUEL` was resolved.
+The issue stemmed from `addEnergyLevelListener` being called on `ProjectedCarInfo` instances, which implicitly required the `CAR_FUEL` permission.
+The logic in `EVDashboardSession.java` was corrected to ensure that `addEnergyLevelListener` is only invoked when `mCarInfo` is *not* an instance of `ProjectedCarInfo`, thus preventing the security exception in the Android Auto environment.

+**2. `NullPointerException` on `onDestroy` Resolution:**
+A `java.lang.NullPointerException` occurring during the `onDestroy` lifecycle event was resolved.
+This happened because `removeEnergyLevelListener` was being called on a `null` `mEnergyLevelListener` when the app was running in Android Auto mode (where the listener was never initialized).
+A null check for `mEnergyLevelListener` was added in the `onDestroy` method to prevent this crash.

+**3. Compilation Errors Resolution:**
+Several structural compilation errors in `EVDashboardSession.java` were identified and resolved.
+These errors were primarily due to incorrect brace matching and `try-catch` block placement introduced during previous modifications.
+The file's structure was corrected to ensure proper syntax and compilation.

 ### Persistent `CAR_FUEL` Security Exception

 **Problem:** Despite removing the `CAR_FUEL` permission from `AndroidManifest.xml` and attempting to prioritize `getBatteryPercent()` over `getFuelPercent()`, a `java.lang.SecurityException: The car app does not have the required permission: com.google.android.gms.permission.CAR_FUEL` continued to occur.
 This crash happened specifically when `mCarInfo.addEnergyLevelListener` was called.